 Once you know your school’s COA, subtract all of the financial aid you plan on receiving to get an idea of how much you’ll have to borrow in student loans.

-The Free Application for Federal Student Aid (FAFSA) calculator is a handy tool that can help you do this.
+The Free Application for Federal Student Aid (FAFSA) has a handy calculator to help you do this.
 Not only does it estimate how much federal aid you might receive, but it also allows you to factor in other types of aid — like scholarships and 529 savings plans — to calculate the true COA.

 Step 5: Talk to potential cosigners.